PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 <img src="./images/media/image54.png"  style="width:75%" />

 When the application starts, you will be promoted to login.
-Log in using the same user account you have been using throughout this demo.
+Log in using the same user account you have been using throughout this demo to create the workspace and lakehouse.

 <img src="./images/media/image55.png" style="width:30%" />